benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 The microservices on the Docker network are each registering themselves with the Registry server (this may take a couple of minutes, so be patient).
 The Registry server acts an address book for the services.
 If the services move, or if new instances are created, they will add themselves to the registry.

-To view the current list of registered services, point your browser at [http://localhost/registry][10].
+To view the current list of registered services, point your browser at [http://localhost:8080/registry][10].
 You should see a screen similar to the one below.

 ![Screenshot from the Registry console, listing several services][12]

-#### Finally, Clean Up:
+#### Finally, Shutting Down:

 When you're done, use `ctrl-C` in your terminal to shut down the Docker services.
 If for any reason this fails to work, you can also use `docker-compose down` from the `runtime-discovery` folder.
 Using either technique, you should see output similar to this: